cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 signature under the group public key.
 However, since the aggregate signature is valid if and only if all signature shares are valid, this order of operations is more expensive if the signature is valid.

+## Identifiable Abort {#abort}

+FROST does not provide robustness.
+As such, a misbehaving participant can cause a denial-of-service on the signing protocol if it is allowed to contribute to the signing protocol.
+Preventing this type of attack requires the Coordinator to identify the misbehaving participant such that applications can take corrective action to prevent denial-of-service.
+For example, one approach would be to remove the participant from the set of allowed participants in future runs of FROST.
+FROST assumes the network channel is authenticated to allow for this identification.
+Beyond identifying the misbehaving participant, the Coordinator SHOULD abort when the signing protocol yields an invalid signature.
+See
+{{sec-considerations}} for more information about FROST's security properties and the threat model.

 # Ciphersuites {#ciphersuites}